Lexicon

 ORIGINAL

-Institutional designs that permit human judgment within defined boundaries while requiring that every interpretive decision produce a receipted justification — the computational realization of what administrative law calls bounded discretion.
-Existing implementations illustrate the design space: Kleros uses Schelling-point voting (jurors are incentivized to converge on the answer they expect others to give), UMA's Optimistic Oracle assumes claims are true unless challenged within a dispute window, and Aragon Court emphasizes precedent-based reasoning with staked appeals.
-Each architecture trades off speed against deliberation, decentralization against domain expertise, and predictability against flexibility.
-The common constraint is that interpretation must proceed with stakes (the interpreter risks something on the outcome) and receipts (the reasoning is inspectable after the fact).
+Institutional designs that permit human judgment within defined boundaries while insisting that every interpretive decision produce a receipted justification — bounded discretion made computational.
+Existing implementations illustrate the design space: Kleros uses Schelling-point voting (jurors converge on the answer they expect others to give), UMA's Optimistic Oracle assumes claims true unless challenged within a dispute window, and Aragon Court emphasizes precedent-based reasoning with staked appeals.
+Each trades off speed against deliberation, decentralization against domain expertise, predictability against flexibility.
+The common constraint: interpretation must proceed with stakes (the interpreter risks something) and receipts (the reasoning is inspectable).

 The Substrate Problem